3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: The symmetric 3HDM

-Note the change respective to the down sector.
-We have to construct the same singlets of $\Delta(27)$ from $3 \times \bar{3}$ (see Appendix \ref{app:D27}), but in the down sector the scalar $\Phi$ is the $3$ and the RH fermion is the $\bar{3}$, whereas in the up sector the scalar $\tilde{\Phi}$ is the $\bar{3}$ and it is the RH fermion that transforms as $3$.
+Note the change compared to the down sector.
+We have to construct the same singlets of $\Delta(27)$ from $3 \times \bar{3}$ (see Appendix \ref{app:D27}), but in the down sector the scalar $\Phi$ is in the $3$ and the RH fermion is in the $\bar{3}$, whereas in the up sector the scalar $\tilde{\Phi}$ is in the $\bar{3}$ and it is the RH fermion that transforms as $3$.
 Thus